Meet the LeaderSpring Staff

-Sonia possesses experience in higher education, nonprofit, and government administration.
-She served as the inaugural director of the Lawrence and Isabel Barnett Center for Integrated Arts and Enterprise and Associate Professor of Arts Administration, Education and Policy at The Ohio State University (OSU).
-Before joining OSU, Sonia was Vice President for Institutional Partnerships, Chief Diversity Officer (CDO), and Visiting Associate Professor of Theatre at Wesleyan University in Connecticut.
-She was appointed by CT Speaker of the House Donovan to the State Latino and Puerto Rican Affairs Commission.
-She was a member of the Governor’s Education Policy Task Force to reform teacher preparation programs for the CT State Department of Education.
-In California, she was a member of the Alameda County Education Reform Policy Board for secondary and post-secondary education.
-Sonia is the former executive director of the Center for Art and Public Life at California College of the Arts.
+Sonia’s experience ranges higher education, nonprofit, and government administration.
+She served as the inaugural director of the Lawrence and Isabel Barnett Center for Integrated Arts and Enterprise at The Ohio State University (OSU).
+Before joining OSU, Sonia was Vice President for Institutional Partnerships, Chief Diversity Officer (CDO), and Visiting Associate Professor of Theatre at Wesleyan University.
+She was appointed by Connecticut Speaker of the House to the State Latino and Puerto Rican Affairs Commission.
+In California, she was a member of the Alameda County Education Reform Policy Board for secondary and postsecondary education.
+Sonia is also the former executive director of the Center for Art and Public Life at California College of the Arts.
 She’s always up for yoga, swimming, and spending time with her sons Zyan and Ezra.

-Safi brings more than 25 years of experience in the public and nonprofit sectors as a leader, grantmaker, nonprofit consultant and certified integral.
+Safi brings more than 25 years of experience in the public and nonprofit sectors as a leader, grantmaker, consultant and certified integral.
 She worked with the city of Oakland's art and cultural division for over 13 years, and was a funder of non-profit art organizations and individual artists.
 Her leadership positions have included: Executive Director of the Marcus Foster Ed Fund; Community Faculty Fellow with the Center for Art and Public Life at the California College of the Arts; and Grants and Nonprofit Management Analyst for the City of Oakland’s Cultural Arts Department.
 Safi is an alumna of the LeaderSpring Class of 2008!
 She is LeaderSpring’s seer and spiritual anchor.
 Safi is an avid reader usually reading 3 books at a time.
 If she’s reading novels, all the characters get mixed into each other’s stories, making for one grand novel.

-Carri has managed programs in youth leadership development and environmental education for over 8 years, specifically with the Student Conservation Association, as well as other non-profits in the Bay Area and Denver, CO.
+Carri has managed programs in youth leadership development and environmental education for over 8 years, specifically with the Student Conservation Association, as well as other non-profits in the Bay Area and Denver, Colorado.
 While she has called the Bay Area home for almost 10 years, she is originally from the Chicagoland area.
 In the past she has volunteered with SURJ (Showing Up for Racial Justice), was a Program Chair for Bay Area Wilderness Training, and a mentor with the I Have a Dream Foundation.
 Carri is interested in working at the root of social justice issues in order to create systemic change.
 She is currently taking a viticulture course educating the office on vines and wines.
-Carri loves to spend time exploring outdoors and adventuring with her family, and will one day have a small community-based farm.
+Carri loves to spend time exploring outdoors, adventuring with her family, and will one day have a small community-based farm.

 Program Assistant, Fellowship services

-A San Diego native, Molly brings a vision of dignity and humanity for communities of color to our team.
-A recent graduate from San Francisco State University with a degree in Latina/Latino and a minor in Race and Resistance Studies, she has experience and knowledge of organizing in communities of color.
-Molly is also a graduate of the Movement Activist Apprenticeship Program (MAAP) with the Center of Third World Organizing, where she helped organize around workers rights and immigrants rights in the Greater Boston Area.
+Molly is a San Diego native, and a recent graduate from San Francisco State University with a degree in Latina/Latino Culture and a minor in Race and Resistance Studies.
+She also graduated from the Movement Activist Apprenticeship Program (MAAP) with the Center of Third World Organizing, where she helped organize around worker rights and immigrant rights in the Greater Boston Area.
 Before joining LeaderSpring Molly worked as a Legislative Intern for a California Senator.
 She looks forward to supporting the work of the fellows throughout their fellowship at LeaderSpring.
 Molly is our foodie, cooking delicious soups that she brings for lunch and recommending the best vegetarian and vegan restaurants in Oakland.

 Program assistant, consulting services

-Born and raised in Oakland, Eric joins us as a recent San Jose State graduate where he earned his Bachelor of Arts in Political Science and Minor in Business.
-Eric served in student government as Vice President and became involved in the California State University policy-making process advocating for student issues.
-His passion working to improve the social sector comes from working as a student organizer his last two years at State, in which he led campaigns against a tuition increase, for higher faculty salary, for Proposition 13, and other local initiatives affecting students across the CSU system.
-Eric is interested in one day working in the legislative process to improve access to higher education and enjoys different forms of exercise, watching movies, listening to podcasts, and taking outdoor trips with friends and family during his free time.
+Born and raised in Oakland, Eric joins LeaderSpring as a recent San Jose State graduate where he earned a BA in Political Science with a Minor in Business.
+Eric served in student government as Vice President and was involved in the California State University policy-making process advocating for student issues.
+His passion for working to improve the social sector comes from working as a student organizer, through which he led campaigns to oppose tuition increases, advocate for higher faculty salary, and support Proposition 13, among other local initiatives affecting students across the CSU system.
+Eric will one day work in legislature to increase access to higher education.
+His favorite podcasts include: Latino USA, TED Radio Hour, TED Politics.
+Eric holds it down as the only man in the office.

 Lea studied Philosophy at Portland State University and the University College London before moving to China to teach English.
-Prior to joining LeaderSpring, Lea became involved in politics, where she worked for two years at the Center for Women’s Leadership and participated in politics, cultivating her leadership skills and affecting political change through her work in a congressional office and a political campaign.
+Prior to joining LeaderSpring, Lea worked at the Center for Women’s Leadership and participated in politics, cultivating her leadership skills and affecting political change through her work in a congressional office and on a political campaign.
 In June 2015, she volunteered as a Witness for Peace Delegate in Cuba.
 Lea is interested in community development and in finding innovative, cross-sector solutions to social issues.
 She began at LeaderSpring in January 2017 supporting the development and operations departments.
 She enjoys singing along to Boyz II Men and Mariah Carey, and makes sure the staff gets cookies on a regular basis.